1jour1vin

 What foods pair well with Chablis wines?

-If you’re thinking of buying Chablis wine, it’s important to know the food and wine pairings.
+If you’re thinking of buying Chablis wine, it’s helpful to know the food and wine pairings.
 This wine pairs perfectly with poultry.
-Younger vintages, such as Premier Cru white wines, go very well with poached fish or goat cheese and hard cheeses.
+Younger wines, such as Premier Cru white wines, pair very well with poached fish or goat cheese and hard cheeses.
 Currently, Chablis wine is featured in Japanese and Indian cuisine.
-It is also served as an aperitif.
-Finally, it is perfectly possible to pair this wine with desserts to enhance the flavor.
+It’s also served as an aperitif.
+Finally, it’s perfectly possible to pair this wine with desserts to enhance their flavor.

-The Chablis vineyards and Chablis Premier Cru rests on stony, clay-limestone soil; geologically, it belongs to the Jurassic period, with the Kimmeridgian stage being the most prevalent.
+The Chablis vineyards and Chablis Premier Cru It lies on stony, clay-limestone soil and, geologically, belongs to the Jurassic period, with the Kimmeridgian stage being the most prevalent.
 Summers are hot, and winters are long and harsh.
-Sunlight levels and rainfall vary considerably from one year to the next, making both the quality and quantity of each vintage extremely vulnerable.
+Sunshine and rainfall levels vary considerably from year to year, making both the quality and quantity of each vintage extremely vulnerable.

-Chablis wines and Chablis Premier Cru are made exclusively from Chardonnay, the only grape variety authorized for producing the vineyard’s white wines.
-Chablis wines enjoy a strong reputation, and for many years now, Chablis has been synonymous with great dry white wine throughout the world.
+Chablis Wines and Chablis Premier Cru are made exclusively from Chardonnay, the only grape variety authorized for producing the vineyard’s white wines.
+Chablis wines enjoy a very high reputation, and for many years now, Chablis has been synonymous with great dry white wine throughout the world.

 For more information, visit the website at Chablis